-The 2022 Township business year saw an increase in revenues as compared to 2021, including business tax receipts.
-When reviewing the business and mercantile tax receipts, the increase was due to businesses reopening and catching up on the previous year business taxes.
-Mercantile receipts showed an increase in sales due to higher prices of food at restaurants and food stores, along with increased prices of clothing, etc.
+The 2023 Township business year saw a slight decrease in revenues as compared to 2022, including business tax receipts.
+When reviewing the business and mercantile tax receipts, the decrease was due to mercantile / retail sales dropping due to online shopping and the restaurant industry cutting back their hours of business.

-Business in Abington was, in some ways, different, with online shopping and telehealth visits becoming more common practice.
+Business in Abington continues to be impacted by an evolving and changing economy where online shopping, telehealth visits, and modified hours continue to be common practice even after the COVID-19 pandemic subsided however, the Township's commercial spaces continue to see low vacancy rates and attract new businesses.
 The Willow Grove Park Mall, Huntingdon Valley Shopping Center, Fairway business area, the Abington Shopping Center, and Keswick Village are the main shopping centers in the Abington community.
 Willow Grove Park Mall (WGPM) - PREIT is a premier mall on 84 acres and consists of 130 stores whose presence and tenant mix are critical to the Township economy.
-The mall is comprised of anchor tenants including Bloomingdales, Macy's, Nordstrom Rack, Primark, Tilted 10, and others committed to the mall experience including Apple, Yards Brewing and the Cheesecake Factory.
-Facing similar challenges to other large shopping malls across the country, the occupancy rate of leased space decreased by 1% from 97.8% in 2021 to 96.8% in 2022.
+The mall is comprised of anchor tenants including Bloomingdales, Macy's, Nordstrom Rack, Primark, Tilted 10, and others committed to the mall experience including Apple, Yards Brewing, and the Cheesecake Factory.
+In 2023, PREIT filed a voluntary reorganization petition under Chapter 11 of the United States Bankruptcy Code.
+The future viability of the mall is unknown, but at this time remains occupied and open and will be one of the key study areas for economic redevelopment in 2024 and beyond.

 The Huntingdon Valley Shopping Center (HVSC) is a grocery-anchored neighborhood shopping center containing approximately 150,000 square feet of gross leasable area.
-The property is anchored by Giant Supermarket, Rite Aid, and Iron Hill Brewery and continues to grow with a land development application and approval for a new Chipotle Mexican Grill in early 2022.
+The property is anchored by Giant Supermarket, Rite Aid, and Iron Hill Brewery and continues to grow with the current construction of a new Chipotle Mexican Grill.
 Along the Fairway, Whole Foods Market remains a strong anchor, and Panera Bread, Snap Pizza, Athleta.
-Penn Community Bank, Beneficial Bank, Pet Valu, Crumbl Cookies and Planet Fitness continue to operate at the current Baederwood Shopping Center.
+Penn Community Bank, Citizens Bank, Pet Valu, Crumbl Cookies, Chico's, Lens Crafters, Hair Cuttery and Planet Fitness continue to operate at the current Baederwood Shopping Center.

 The Abington Shopping Center (ASC) remains one of the most well-located shopping centers in Abington.
 The ASC has excellent access and visibility from Old York Road and London Road, averaging a daily traffic count of over 30,000 vehicles.
 The property contains 75,000 square feet of space and is anchored by a variety of national tenants and sits directly across from a Target Store and a TJ Maxx.
-A strong housing market helps maintain a population of over 315,000 residents within a 5-mile radius of the property with an average household income of \$100,166 per year.
-Abington Shopping Center stores include District Taco, Cajun Seafood, First Watch, Chipotle, Michaels, Sally Beauty, Rite Aid, Santander Bank, and Quest Diagnostics.
+A strong housing market helps maintain a population of over 320,000 residents within a 5-mile radius of the property with an average household income of \$101,848 per year.
+Abington Shopping Center stores include District Taco, Cajun Seafood, First Watch, Chipotle, Michaels, Santander Bank, and Quest Diagnostics.
 The Abington Shopping Center continues to strive to be a focal point as the first main trade area outside of and closest to Philadelphia.